Samreay/Samreay/content/reviews/jakes_magical_market/index.md

 sentence: "Meddling gods.
 A magical card system.
 An apocalypse no one could have predicted."
 ---

+*Review updated after I finished the series.*

 Before I picked up this book, I must have seen *Jake's Magical Market* recommended a dozen times on the /r/ProgressionFantasy subreddit.
 It even got a shoutout from Bryce O'Connor, and then, after about ten more people told me to read it, I pulled the trigger, added it to my Kindle, and then I read the entire thing---all eight hundred pages---in a single weekend.
+When books two and three came out, I finished book three at 4am in the morning with no regrets.

 So yeah, I thought it was pretty good.